For all inquiry projects

 For inquiry projects involving non-St. Olaf participants or dissemination outside St. Olaf

-Request for IRB advice
+Request for IRB Advisory Review

-Application for IRB review
+Application for IRB Review

-One or more members of the St. Olaf IRB must review and approve projects that pose greater than minimum risk to project participants, or that focus on the study of individuals who may be vulnerable to coercion or undue influence, such as children under age 18, economically or educationally disadvantaged persons, and other groups specified in federal regulations for protecting human subjects.
-Investigators (and supervisor, if applicable)must complete appropriate training prior to submitting an Application for IRB Review.
-The Application must be submitted by a St. Olaf faculty or staff member to email@example.com, along with the Ethics Plan and all other attachments as appropriate to the project, and the investigator (and supervisor, if applicable) must be notified of IRB approval before prospective participants are contacted.
+One or more members of the St. Olaf IRB must review and approve projects that pose greater than minimal risk to project participants, or that focus on the study of individuals who may be vulnerable to coercion or undue influence, such as children under age 18, economically or educationally disadvantaged persons, and other groups specified in federal regulations for protecting human subjects.
+Investigators (and supervisor, if applicable) must complete appropriate training prior to submitting an Application for IRB Review.
+The Application must be submitted by a St. Olaf faculty or staff member to firstname.lastname@example.org, along with the Ethics Plan and all other attachments as appropriate to the project, and the investigator (and supervisor, if applicable) must be notified of IRB approval before prospective participants are contacted.